 Make Your Appointment With Your Frederick, MD, Dentist Today!

 Dr. Motz is proud of the work he and his team provide in the area of laser dentistry to his patients in Frederick and the surrounding communities.
 With extensive training to provide the appropriate power levels for when using lasers, Dr. Motz is able to provide precise, painless, and effective treatments using laser dentistry techniques.
 Best of all, laser dentistry is cost effective.
 It often allows procedures to be completed in fewer sessions, further reducing the cost compared to the use of traditional tools.
 Learn more about how you can benefit from laser dentistry treatment by calling our office at (301) 698-0044 or request an appointment online.
-We’re always happy to answer your questions and your first consultation with Dr. Motz is always free.
-We look forward to caring for your oral health.
+We’re always happy to answer your questions and look forward to caring for your oral health.